synaptics-astra/doc/linux/index.rst

 image type  image usage
 =========== ===========================================================
-SPI SU-Boot burn eMMC image via TFTP server or USB drive USB SU-Boot burn eMMC image via TFTP server of USB host SU-Boot     burn eMMC image via TFTP server or USB drive, Booting Linux
+SPI SU-Boot burn eMMC image via TFTP server or USB drive SU-Boot     burn eMMC image via TFTP server or USB drive, Booting Linux
 =========== ===========================================================

 USB SU-Boot and SPI SU-Boot are used to boot a device which does not have an image written to the eMMC or to do a update which overwrites all of the contents of the eMMC.

-USB SU-Boot allows the board to receive a copy of the USB version of SU-Boot over the USB interface.
-The host system runs the usb_boot tool to transfer the USB SU-Boot image to the board and execute it.
-Once USB SU-Boot is running on the board it can be used to write an image to the eMMC.

 SPI SU-Boot is similar to USB SU-Boot except that SU-Boot runs from SPI flash.
 The SPI flash may be located on the main board of Astra Machina or